Leicester railway station

-Leicester railway station (formerly Leicester Campbell Street and Leicester London Road) is a mainline railway station in the city of Leicester in Leicestershire, England.
+Leicester railway station (formerly Leicester Campbell Street and Leicester London Road) is a main line railway station in the city of Leicester, in Leicestershire, England.
 The station is managed by East Midlands Railway and owned by Network Rail.
-The station is served by CrossCountry and East Midlands Railway services.
+Trains are operated by CrossCountry and East Midlands Railway services.
+It is the busiest station in Leicestershire, the second busiest station in the East Midlands and the fifth busiest station in the Midlands as a whole.